 Ashburnham provide commercial landlord insurance to property owners who let the premises for commercial use by third-party businesses.
-Flexible, comprehensive, and cheap commercial property landlord insurance can be hard to come by, but with Ashburnham you can choose the level of cover you require using our online policy form.
+Flexible, comprehensive, and cheap landlord insurance for commercial properties can be hard to come by, but with Ashburnham, you can choose the level of cover you require using our online policy form.

 A good commercial let property insurance policy will cover more than just the building, which undoubtedly is your most valuable asset, but also protect you against other financial risks associated with letting the commercial property to third-party businesses.

 Covers the financial cost of repairing a property’s structural damage.
 We cover both accidental and malicious damage as standard, in addition to environmental damage (e.g. flood, storms, etc).

 Recommended for commercial properties in which you provide fixtures or furnishings with the tenancy.
 This will protect the landlord from the costs of repairing and replacing stolen or accidentally damaged contents.